georgegillams/gg-components/README.md

 ## Developing
 To develop components within Storybook, run `npm start`.

+If components have changed, snapshot tests may need to be updated.
+Backstop js visual regression tests may also need to be updated.

+To update jest snapshots: `npx jest -u`.
+To update backstopJS snapshots: `npm run build && npm run backstopjs:test`.

+Any changes resulting from these commands should be verified and checked in.

 ## Publishing
 The following publish process will transpile the code and then publish it using `release-it`:
 `npm run release`